quinnkeast/quinnkeast-website/_books/books.md

   books:
   - title: Godfall
     author: Van Jensen
-    thoughts: Mashup of genres a la ”The Tainted Cup“ but not near as successful
+    thoughts: Mashup of genres a la “The Tainted Cup” but not near as successful
   - title: The Library of Fates
     author: Margot Harrison
     thoughts: Not for me